Division 2 no longer handles Behavioral Health Court matters.

 - Increase public safety

-- Improve justice systems and mental health coordination
+- Improve coordination between the justice and mental health systems

 Documents